slevithan/oniguruma-to-es/README.md

 // → /(?<n>\p{Nd})(\p{sc=Greek})(?>\2|\1)(?:[[0a-z]&&\p{AHex}]){0,2}/v
 ```

-Although the example above is fairly straightforward, you can see several translations that might not be obvious:
+Although the example above is fairly straightforward, it shows several kinds of differences:

-- **New syntax:** The `(?x)` free-spacing modifier and the `\h` hex-digit shorthand.
+- **New syntax:** The `(?x)` free-spacing modifier and `\h` hex-digit shorthand aren't available in JavaScript.
 - **Syntax differences:** JavaScript doesn't allow duplicate group names in the same alternation path, requires a prefix and specific casing for Unicode scripts like `Greek`, and requires nested character classes for intersection of union and ranges.
 Oniguruma's `{…}` quantifiers allow an implicit `0` min.
 - **Behavior differences:** Oniguruma's `\d` is Unicode-based by default, backreferences to duplicate group names match the captured value of any of the groups, and `(…)` groups are noncapturing by default if named groups are present.

-Many advanced features and edge cases are supported that would produce more complicated transformations than shown here.
+Many advanced features and edge cases are supported that would produce more complicated transformations.

 > If you have a keen eye, you might have noticed that the result used an atomic group `(?>…)`, which JavaScript doesn't natively support.
 That was a simplification for readability; the actual result uses `(?=(\2|\1))\3` to achieve the same effect, and then uses a `RegExp` subclass to automatically remove the added capturing group from reported match results.